Skip to content

 2. Run-time Agents

 Run-time agents are the components that execute a session (load plan/scenarios).
-Run-time agents can be standalone agent or Java EE agents.
+Run-time agents can be a standalone agents or Java EE agents.

 3. ODI Console